Providing outstanding service to Minnesota's nursery industry.

 Persons selling nursery stock in Minnesota must have a valid Minnesota live plant dealer nursery certificate.
 They must also sell only certified nursery stock and provide documents to verify certification of stock offered for sale.
 The 2025 Live Plant Dealer nursery certificate application and renewal forms will be posted on this page in early October.

-To learn about upcoming nursery certification changes continue reading below, visit our Live Plant Dealer page, or contact nursery staff.
+To learn about upcoming nursery certification changes continue reading below, or contact nursery staff.

 Nursery Stock